Helping Career Changers Around The World

 A Big Conversation where you acknowledge his good intentions but ask for his support could change your internal dialogue for ever.

-Preparing the ground is essential.
-There is not enough space to cover everything here but the key points to consider are:
+here but the key points to consider are:

 Practice makes perfect – or at least better prepared!
 So rehearse the conversation with a friend so you can spot when your own emotional responses may be triggered and reflect on how you will deal with them.
 You may find that you need to have the conversation more than once to work things through – that’s OK.
 At least you will have set things in motion.